 Lawmaker's Childhood Experience Drives New Mexico's 'Lunch Shaming' Ban

-When New Mexico State Sen. Michael Padilla was a child, he says he mopped the cafeteria floors to earn his school lunch, and he befriended the cafeteria workers so he wouldn't have to go hungry.
+When New Mexico state Sen. Michael Padilla was a child, he says he mopped the cafeteria floors to earn his school lunch, and he befriended the cafeteria workers so he wouldn't have to go hungry.

 "I grew up in foster homes, multiple foster homes," the Democratic lawmaker tells NPR's Rachel Martin.
 "It's very obvious who the poor kids are in the school."